Gi-z/CSIKit/README.md

 ```

 The returned tuple contains a modified matrix which contains CSI amplitudes in dBm, followed by the number of frames and subcarriers represented therein.
+This matrix will be returned in the shape `(no_frames, no_subcarriers, no_rx_antennas, no_tx_antennas)`.
+When parsing data from devices using single omnidirectional antennas, such as the ESP32 or Raspberry Pi 3B+/4, you can use the `squeeze_output=True` parameter to remove the singular antenna dimensions and instead return CSI in the shape `(no_frames, no_subcarriers)`.

 Once we have CSI amplitude data, we can also apply filters for preprocessing (as seen in many publications making use of CSI).
+These filters should be applied per-subcarrier, as each subcarrier stream represents CSI from one subcarrier sampled for n frames.

 ```python
 from CSIKit.filters import lowpass, hampel, running_mean